• Home

 FEA FAQ

-Q: What is the role of the Union?
+Q: What is the role of the FEA?

-A: The Union’s primary responsibilities include negotiating contracts and enforcing the contract and labor rights.
-Additionally, the FEA works to bridge communication between employees and management and represent the voice of the employees of Franklin Public Schools.
+A: The FEA’s primary responsibilities include negotiating contracts and enforcing the contract and labor rights.
+Additionally, the FEA works to bridge communication between employees and administration and represent the voice of the employees of Franklin Public Schools.
 The FEA works towards these goals with the intention of improving the quality of education and the wellbeing of teachers and students.

-Q: What is the role of my Representative (Rep)?
+Q: What is the role of my Representative (Building Rep)?

 Q: How are my dues spent?

-A: Our budget is public, and all members are welcome to vote on the budget at the start of every school year.
+A: Our budget is public and can be found here.
+All members are welcome to vote on the budget at the start of every school year during our General and Budget meeting.
 Dues support legal representation, liability insurance, stipends, and political action at municipal and state levels.
+A large portion of the dues you pay is to MTA/NEA.

 Q: So an administrator wants me to attend a meeting in his/her office…